 The color of your period cup has no effect on performance but if you don’t want one that is pink or purple or some sort of pastel, you have options.
-There are clear cups and darker-colored cups on the market.
-PS: Clear or lighter-colored cups do have a tendency to stain from period blood, so if you’re worried about that, go for a darker cup color.
+There are clear cups and darker colored cups on the market.
+PS: Clear or lighter colored cups do have a tendency to stain from period blood, so if you’re worried about that, go for a darker cup color.

 If you do choose a lighter-colored cup, keep your cup squeaky clean to prevent staining.

-Choosing a menstrual cup if you have an IUD
+Finding the best menstrual cup if you have an IUD

 Learn more about using a menstrual cup with an IUD in this blog post.

-Many IUD users have had success with Flex Cup™, which breaks the suction seal via pull-tab (meaning you don’t have to stick two fingers all the way up your vag to break the seal manually) during removal.
+Many IUD users have had success with Flex Cup, which breaks the suction seal via pull-tab (meaning you don’t have to stick two fingers all the way up your vag to break the seal manually) during removal.